Tent Residents Booted Without Notice Or Shelter, in Violation of City Ordinance

 “That 24 hour notice [policy] is specific to Prop Q. – we are not using that,” said Dodge.
 “We give a written notice and post it with at least 72 hours warning.”

 The police, Dodge said, are not named as an “enforcement entity in Prop.
-Q,” adding that “it doesn’t supercede other safety or criminal parts of the [police] codes.”
+Q,” adding that “it doesn’t supersede other safety or criminal parts of the [police] codes.”

 As far as local police are concerned, Proposition Q carries no weight when it comes to moving encampment residents.